-The Safe Schools project also allowed Amina to join the Sexual Assault Survival Anonymous group, where survivors of sexual assault receive counseling and discuss how to deal with issues of abuse and assault.
+The Safe Schools project also allowed Amina to join the Sexual Assault Survival Anonymous group, where survivors of sexual assault receive counseling and discuss how to deal with issues of abuse and rape.

 Chimwemwe Kambelembele, matron at Amina’s school, says the Safe Schools Programme had taught the 13-year-old skills she can use in case she experiences a similar situation.